isolver/ioHub/docs/iohub/quickstart.rst

             """
             The run method contains your experiment logic.
 It is equal to what would be in your main psychopy experiment script.py file in a standard psychopy experiment setup.
-That is all there is to it really.
+That is all there is too it really.
             """

             # PLEASE REMEMBER , THE SCREEN ORIGIN IS ALWAYS IN THE CENTER OF THE SCREEN,
             # REGARDLESS OF THE COORDINATE SPACE YOU ARE RUNNING IN.
 THIS MEANS 0,0 IS SCREEN CENTER,
             # -x_min, -y_min is the screen bottom left
             # +x_max, +y_max is the screen top right
-            #
-            # RIGHT NOW, ONLY PIXEL COORD SPACE IS SUPPORTED.
-THIS WILL BE FIXED.

-            # Get 'shortcut' handles to the devices you will be using in the experiment.
-            # Note the change from 'io.devices.[deviceName]' when using iohub.quickStartHubServer
-            # to 'self.devices.[deviceName]' when extending ioHubExperimentRuntime.
-            # Also note that the [deviceName]'s are defined in the iohub_config.yaml (see below).
+            #create a window to draw in
             mouse=self.devices.mouse
             display=self.devices.display
             keyboard=self.devices.keyboard